I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 The LRV of Shoji White is 74.

-True white paint colors usually have an LRV of about 84 or higher.
-Off-whites will have an LRV below 84.
+True white paint colors usually have an LRV of about 82 or higher.
+Off-white paint colors tend to have LRVs of around 70 – 81.

 I think where people get caught up and call Shoji White a greige, is because the rest of it’s color strip is pretty greige.